 Surge or higher pricing

+In Ghana for the Year of Return?
+Make sure to compare prices across ride sharing apps as price surges tend to happen during December.
 Trying to get around town early in the morning, at lunch time or after closing?
 Chances are, you will be one of many disappointed Uber riders whose requests will go unfulfilled.
 If you’re lucky to have drivers in your vicinity, make sure you double check whether there’s surge pricing (term used on old app) or if Uber is popular (term used in new app).
 Also pay attention to this if you’re joining rush hour traffic.
 You’ll be happy you did – fares increase by as much as thrice the normal price when demand is high, in which case it makes more financial sense to take a regular taxi.
 As shown below, the Uber app should notify you of higher rates and give you an estimate (if you input your destination) before you request your ride.
-Personally, I opt for regular taxis over an Uber surge, unless I am that pressed for time and the surge is under two times the normal cost.
+Personally, I opt for regular taxis over an Uber surge, unless I am that pressed for time, can’t find public transport and the surge is under two times the normal cost.

 Choosing your payment method for Uber

 Paying for your Uber ride is pretty straight forward since there is no negotiating price and the app has in-built e-commerce features.
 But to avoid confusion here is what you need to know.
 In Ghana you can pay for your ride either by cash or by credit or debit card (Paypal is an option in Johannesburg and other cities).
 I tend to go for the card option as it’s more convenient, especially if I’m running late to a meeting.
+That said it is important to note that most Uber drivers do not like card payments – some may even cancel your ride request when they realise you intend to pay with a card.
 Say you have a credit card linked to your Uber account, but decide to pay for a ride in cash since you may not have enough funds in your bank account.
 You can select or change your payment option anytime before your trip ends.
 In order not to forget, I typically change or choose the appropriate payment method before requesting the ride, especially if I don’t have cash.
-That said, many Uber drivers have been kind enough to stop by an ATM when necessary.
+Overall Uber drivers don’t mind stopping at an ATM when necessary – remember, cash over card.

 First time using Uber in Ghana?
 Get a discount.